theambidextrousboy/evrythng-java-sdk/README.md

 # EVRYTHNG API Java Wrapper

-This is a Java wrapper for the [EVRYTHNG API](http://api.evrythng.com).
+This is a Java wrapper for the [EVRYTHNG API](http://dev.evrythng.com).
 It lets you use all the features provided by our API with pure Java constructs.
-You need an API token for authentication which you can get on http://dev.evrythng.com/.
+You will need a (free) account and API token for authentication which you can get on http://dev.evrythng.com/.

 ## Getting Started